nategood/blog/content/articles/database-read-write-splitting-scaling.md

 In the dream world, one might think writes to a master would be immediately propagated to slaves and that there would be guranteed consistency across master and all slaves.
 In reality, this doesn't happen.

 With many databases (relational or not), eventual consistency is a reality.
 When a write hits the master, there is enevitably a delay between the time data is written to the master and the time it is written to and accessible from the slave.
+Eventual consistency is an acceptable tradeoff when scaling systems out, but creates some challenges for the developer.

-To further compliacte things, databases that support transactions mean that data will "written" during the transaction is only accessible to the current connection to master, leaving slaves in the dark until a commit happens.
+To further compliacte things, databases that support transactions mean that data "written" during the transaction is only accessible to the current connection to master, leaving slaves in the dark until a commit happens.

 We call this delay **Lag**.

 As a result of lag, we cannot simply just assume blindly reading from the slave is okay because we may read stale data when reading stale data is unacceptable.
 We have to be strategic about when we read from slaves.

-> ### Side Note: Eventual is okay!
->  In many cases, eventual consistency is actually a good thing.
-Waiting for a write to be propagated to all slaves before continuing could become an incredible bottleneck.
-This is especially true for slaves that may not be "close" to the master (e.g. a data center across the country set up for geographic redundancy).
-It is also not unusual for slaves to have slaves themselves, futher complicating the chain of writes.
-Eventual consistency is actually an acceptable tradeoff.
-As the now infamous "CAP Theorom" explores, when scaling out, we often have to make at least one major tradeoff like eventual consistency.

 ## Measuring Lag